Island mackerel

 The island mackerel (Rastrelliger faughni) is a species of true mackerel in the scombrid family (Scombridae) from the Indo-Pacific.
 Their maximum reported length is 20 cm, and the maximum reported weight is 0.75 kg.

-While the FAO report no commercial landings of island mackerel, the IUCN report annual landings in excess of 800,000 tonnes.
+While the FAO report no commercial landings of island mackerel, the IUCN reports that it is a targeted fishery species.
+However, in the landings statistics, it is reported together with the other Rastrelliger species.